Workflow

 4

-In the background, PoEL uses the deposited collateral to lend $SUPRA and delegate it across multiple delegation pools in the Supra Proof-of-Stake system.
+Collateral Management: In the background, PoEL uses the deposited ETH as collateral to lend $SUPRA and delegate it across multiple delegation pools in Supra’s Proof-of-Stake system, acting as a delegator on behalf of the user.

 5